ocaml/ocaml.org/data/tutorials/guides/1wf_04_multicore_ready.md

 ```

 The runner creates a bank with 7 accounts containing $100
-each, and then runs two loops in parallel with
+each and then runs two loops in parallel with:
-- one transfering money with `money_shuffle` and
+- One transfering money with `money_shuffle`
-- another one repeatedly printing the account balances with `print_balances`:
+- Another one repeatedly printing the account balances with `print_balances`:

 ``` shell
 $ opam switch 5.1.0